Tom Cruise had never played a villain before.

-Obviously the show went on, Cruise approached the role of Lestat with the intensity he's known for bringing to every set he walked onto, Brad Pitt fell in love with New Orleans, and it marked the breakthrough role of the wee Kirsten Dunst.
+Obviously the show went on, Cruise approached the role of Lestat with the intensity he's known for bringing to every set he walked onto, Pitt fell in love with New Orleans, and it marked the breakthrough role of the wee Kirsten Dunst.

-And ultimately even Rice ended up happy.
+And ultimately Rice ended up very happy.

-Twenty-five years later, here are 25 things to know about how Interview With the Vampire made it from the page to the screen:
+In honor of the author, who died Dec.
+11 at the age of 80, here are 25 things to know about how Interview With the Vampire made it from the page to the screen:

 Luckily Oprah wasn't the arbiter of taste in this particular instance, and Interview With the Vampire made $224 million worldwide, with the New York Times calling Cruise "flabbergastingly right for this role."

-It may have taken what felt like 200 years to make, especially for Brad Pitt, but when it was done, it was done right.
+It may have taken what felt like 200 years to make, especially for Pitt, but when it was done, it was done right.

 Even Pitt agreed that it was the "shoot from hell" for him, but "worth every minute of it.
 We got a great movie out of it.
 You know, it's part of the job."

 And since there's no such thing as a story only having one incarnation in Hollywood, a whole Interview With the Vampire series is in the works at AMC, starring Sam Reid and Jacob Anderson as Lestat and Louis, with Bailey Bass as Claudia.
 The network has acquired the rights to all 18 Vampire Chronicle books in hopes of creating a new love everlasting.

 (Originally published Nov.
 11, 2019, at 1:21 p.m.
 PT)